isohuntto/openbay/README.md

 **Step 2.
 Upload source to chosen hosting.**

-Upload the source code to desirable web hosting following the web hosting guide (in common case there is a CPanel tool) or just use FTP
+Upload the source code to a desirable web hosting following the web hosting guide (in common case there is a CPanel tool) or just use FTP.

 **Step 3.
 Unzip source to hosting folder (optional)**

 This step is quite optional.
 It depends on your web hosting.
-Some hostings can unzip sources automatically some of them allows you to make it manually.
+Some hostings can unzip sources automatically some of them allow you to make it manually.

 **Step 4.
 Set hosting environment (optional)**